unumux/willow/README.md

 ### So you need to change a theme

+Themes are created to allow you to override the values of variables from your own SCSS.

-You can change the theme by updating the values of the theme variables.
-Note: These changes will be inherited throughout the html across many components.
+Note: Changes to theme variables will be inherited throughout the html across many components, so tread lightly.

+- In your project's SCSS
+  - we recommend the ```styles/theme/variables/theme-specific/theme-specific.scss``` file

 ---